 Fall 2019: An edition of Antigone, created by Gabby Goldman, was shared with students through Blackboard using Hypothesis LMS app.

 Fall 2018: An edition of Hans Christian Andersen’s “The Little Mermaid” was created by Jordan Greene (additional editorial work by Dr. Matt Wranovix)

 Fall 2017: An edition of “The Strange Case of Dr. Jekyll and Mr. Hyde” was created by Evgenia Kvitko and Amanda Roche Arbolaez

 - Isbell, Mary.
 “Editing the Public Domain With Undergraduate Students: Studying Literature With Collaborative Annotation and Digital Publication.”
 Course-Based Undergraduate Research: Educational Equity and High-Impact Practice, edited by Nancy H. Hensel, Stylus Publishing, 2018.

 - Isbell, Mary and Matthew Wranovix.
 “The Digital Common Read: Creating a Space for Authentic Engagement with Social Annotation.”
 Honors Education in the Digital Age: Special issue of Journal of the European Honors Council.
-4.1 (2020) [article submitted and under review].
+4.1 (forthcoming, 2020).